 This RMD age requirement started when recipients were 70.5 years old, but the SECURE Act increased the RMD age level.
 The SECURE Act raised this age to 72, then 73.
 It will eventually climb to age 75.

-So, if you are still confused if you can use your RMD as a Roth conversion, this should answer your question.
+Still confused if you can use your RMD as a Roth conversion, or if you have to take an RMD from a Roth IRA?
+This should answer your question.
 These are two separate processes, so you can’t use your RMD as a Roth conversion.
 You must first take your RMD for the year before you pursue a Roth conversion.

 Since they serve two distinctly different purposes, your Roth conversion doesn’t count as an RMD.
 Your RMD amount is actually not eligible for conversion because the IRS considers it a taxable distribution.
 A Roth conversion does not count as an RMD because of this.
 If you fail to take your RMD, it can result in a penalty of the amount you did not withdraw.